-A pewter Guardian Angel charm mounted on a luxury pearlescent card with silver foil polka dot accents.
+A pewter Guardian Angel mounted on a luxury pearlescent card with tiny grey stars scattered around the charm.

 The text reads..